nevarro-space/infrastructure/README.md

 ## How to deploy manually

 1. Run `direnv allow`.
-2. Run `terraform login` to log in to Terraform Cloud.
-3. Run `terraform plan` to check and see what needs to be applied.
-4. Run `terraform apply` to provision all of the infrastructure.
-5. Run `colmena apply` to setup all of the NixOS machines.
+2. Run `colmena apply` to deploy to all of the NixOS machines.